Derafu Routing - Complete Usage Guide

 {

-// Define what routes this parser handles.
+// Define what routes this parser can handle

-return str_starts_with($route->getPattern(), '#');
+return str_starts_with($route->getPath(), '#');

 }